Acadia Students' Union: Students' Representative Council

 The Students' Representative Council (SRC) is the governing body of the Acadia Students' Union.
 As such, the legislative authority of the organization and its power are governed by the ASU Constitution and By-Laws.
 The SRC is made up of elected and appointed members from all areas of the Acadia community.
 These include the Students' Union Executive, the Office of the chairperson, a Diversity & Inclusion Representative, Board of Governors Representative, Faculty Representatives, and Councillors.

 The Office of the chairperson is responsible for the effective and efficient execution of all Council and Committee meetings and ensuring that the student body is kept apprised of any important Council decisions and opportunities to get involved.
 The chairperson for the 2017/2018 academic year is Oliver Jacob.

-While the SRC makes overarching policy decisions for the Union, the ASU executive is tasked with its day-to-day governance and is made up of five members detailed below.